j-min/tf_tutorial_plus/RNN_seq2seq/Readme.md

 # Architecture Guidelines

-##### Separate your modules in right way can improve 'reproducibility' and 'readability' of your codes significantly.
-After you walkthrough my tutorials, I would suggest implementing your own models in separate files.
+##### Separating your modules in right way can improve 'reproducibility' and 'readability' of your codes significantly.
+#### After you walkthrough my tutorials, I would suggest implementing your own models in separate files.

 ##### For example,